-An allergic reaction is your immune systems way of defensively responding to foreign substances in the body.
-The body produces antibodies to fight off the intruding substance(s) (the allergen(s)), which in turn produces a chemical known as histamine.
+An allergic reaction is your immune system defensively responding to a foreign substances in the body.
+Your body produces antibodies to fight off the intruding substance(s), which trigger the production of a chemical known as histamine.
 When the body produces an excess amount of histamine the allergy or asthma symptoms surface.
 Symptoms of an allergic reaction can include itchy and/or watery eyes, sneezing, wheezing, and coughing.

 What is an allergen?

 The term allergen refers to any substance that can trigger an allergic response.
-Common indoor allergens include pollen, mold, animal dander, and house dust mite waste.
-Common outdoor allergens include weeds, grasses, plant and tree pollen, ragweed and mold.
+Common indoor allergens include pollen, animal dander and house dust mite waste.
+Common outdoor allergens include weeds, grasses, plant and tree pollen and ragweed.

 What are dust allergens?

 House dust is a mixture of many substances.
 Its content varies from home to home.
-A speck of dust may contain fabric fibers, human skin particles, animal dander, microscopic creatures called dust mites, parts of cockroaches, mold spores, food particles and other debris.
-Of these, the house dust mite is the most common culprit to cause an allergy and asthma reaction.
+A speck of dust may contain fabric fibers, human skin particles, animal dander, microscopic creatures called dust mites, parts of cockroaches, food particles and other debris.
+Of these, house dust mite waste is the most common culprit to cause an allergy and asthma reaction.